A-to-Z Extended FAQ

 The Weekend opens on Friday at 10 a.m. and closes on Sunday at 5 p.m.
 Registration takes place on Friday only from 10 a.m. to 9 p.m.
 Registrations after 9 p.m. or on Saturday can be accommodated ONLY with advance notice.

-Comings and goings are not permitted—in other words, once you're at the Weekend and your car is parked, you're there until you leave for good (for this year!).
+Comings and goings are not permitted.
+We ask that campers remain on the land unless you have prior permission due to day passes or other residential arrangements - in other words, once you're at the Weekend and your car is parked, you're there until you leave for good (for this year!).
 So, please make sure you have all supplies and necessary items before you arrive on land.

 In the General Store every night after the Night Stage ends.
 A very popular destination!